google/WebFundamentals/src/content/en/updates/2014/12/Fundamental-of-Mobile-Web-Development.md

 This is a very different way of viewing the information available in the timeline.
-This makes it much easier to see how tasks overlap and what browser behaviour happened as a result of other tasks.
+This makes it much easier to see how tasks overlap and what browser behavior happened as a result of other tasks.

 <p style="text-align: center;">
 <img src="/web/updates/images/2014-12-02-fundamentals-of-web-dev/image10.png" alt="Screenshot of Flame Chart View in Chrome DevTools" width="624" height="384" style="max-width: 100%; height: auto;" />